baliganikhil/JS_Grid/README.md

 Here is an example of a call

-     renderGrid ({"id": "myGrid",        // target where grid will be rendered "label": label,             // heading or label in table or form resp "data": data,               // Data as array of objects or object "element_type": type,       // Object with data types for rendering (see above) "qbeEnabled": qbeEnabled,   // Array with true/false for Query By Example "multiSelect": false,       // Flag indicating if multiple rows or single can be selected "container": "table"        // container = table/form - Control to be rendered });
+     renderGrid ({"id": "myGrid",        	// target where grid will be rendered "label": label,             		// heading or label in table or form resp "data": data,               		// Data as array of objects or object "element_type": element_type,    // Object with data types for rendering (see above) "qbeEnabled": qbeEnabled,   		// Array with true/false for Query By Example "multiSelect": false,       		// Flag indicating if multiple rows or single can be selected "container": "table"        		// container = table/form - Control to be rendered });

+**Data**
-Data - Array while rendering table/chart should be provided as a JSON.
+Array while rendering table/chart should be provided as a JSON.
 An example is provided here (Not providing Data field will result in empty data automatically)

     var data = [